NBA Trade Rumors: Latest Buzz on Kevin Love, Kawhi Leonard and Kyle Korver

 NBA Trade Rumors: Latest Buzz on Kevin Love, Kawhi Leonard and Kyle KorverJuly 10, 2018

-The Cleveland Cavaliers are a team that is in transition—once again—after LeBron James has left the team through free agency and signed with the Los Angeles Lakers.
+The Cleveland Cavaliers are a team that is in transition—once again—after LeBron James has left via free agency and signed with the Los Angeles Lakers.

 Since James agreed to go to Los Angeles more than a week ago, there has been quite a bit of speculation about what the Cavs would do with their remaining headliner in Kevin Love.
-The early speculation was they would move the 6'10" power forward as the team transitioned into a full tear down.
+The early speculation was they would move the 6'10" power forward as the team transitioned into a full teardown.

-However, it looks like it is far more likely that Love will be on the Cleveland roster at the start of the season than in another uniform.
-Veteran columnist Terry Pluto of the Cleveland Plain Dealer quoted an NBA executive who said that the Cavs will keep Love throughout the offseason and open the year with him unless "they get blown away" by an offer.
+However, it looks like it is far more likely that Love will be on the roster at the start of the season than in another uniform.
+Veteran columnist Terry Pluto of the Cleveland Plain Dealer quoted an NBA executive who said that the Cavs will open the season with Love unless "they get blown away" by an offer.

-Love has one year remaining on his contract and he is scheduled to be paid $24 million this year.
+Love has one year remaining on his contract and is scheduled to be paid $24 million this year.
 He also has a player option for $25.6 million in the 2019-20 season.
 Love averaged 17.6 points and 9.3 rebounds per game for the Cavaliers last season.

-Even if Love remains with the Cavs through the early part of the season, he figures to be one of the most talked about players in the league prior to the trade deadline.
+Even if Love remains with the Cavs through the early part of the season, he figures to be one of the most talked-about players in the league prior to the trade deadline.
 He could be viewed as a complementary player for any team with strong playoff or championship aspirations as the season reaches its most critical point.

 While the Cavs are biding their time with Love, they are apparently willing to move veteran swingman Kyle Korver.